 By living on campus, students join a community to expand their learning experience beyond the classroom.
 The Office of Residence Life provides and maintains a residential environment that stimulates intellectual and personal growth.
 Students enjoy an environment where diversity is celebrated and where students can study and share ideas with peers, faculty, and staff whose culture, lifestyle and opinions may be very different from their own.

-YHC is committed to providing a safe and nurturing living environment, and resident directors and assistants are available 24/7 to help students adjust to their new home.
+YHC is committed to providing a safe and nurturing living environment, and residence life coordinators and resident assistants are available 24/7 to help students adjust to their new home.
 Campus facilities like Grace Rollins Dining Hall, the Recreation and Fitness Center and Duckworth Library are just a short stroll away, and all residence halls feature wi-fi, cable TV, free laundry with end-of-cycle text alerts, and common rooms to study and socialize.

 For more information, contact the Office of Residence Life.